imanhedeshy/imanhedeshy/README.md

 - **Dedication and Loyalty:** These are my guiding principles, reflected in every task I undertake.
 - **Leadership:** Proven ability to lead and inspire teams.
 - **Eagerness to Learn:** Committed to continuous learning and improvement.
+- **Adaptability:** Swiftly adapt to new technologies and changing business environments.
+- **Problem Solving:** Expertise in diagnosing issues and implementing effective solutions swiftly.
+- **Communication:** Strong ability to communicate complex technical concepts to non-technical stakeholders.

 ## :page_facing_up: Resume